Grimstad Line: Nationalization

 When the line opened, there was no funding for operations, so the members of the committee guaranteed funds for their own risk.
 In June 1908, the company Aksjeselskapet Grimstad–Frolandsbanen was incorporated, with two board members appointed by Grimstad Municipal Council and two by the general assembly.
 Sigurd Berg was hired as general manager.
 To begin with, the line had two or three daily trains per direction.
 Travel time from Grimstad to Rise was one hour and three to seven minutes.
 In 1910, it was necessary to replace some of the ties, as the original ones had too low quality.

 The railway saw significantly less transport than estimated.
 There was very little lumber transport from Messel, in part because a timber slide had been built at Rykene in 1902.
 The factory at Rykene also chose to build an aerial tramway to transport its wood pulp instead of sending it via the railway.
 Passenger traffic was limited on the inner parts of the line; particularly the detour via Rorevann was a disadvantage, as people from Fjære were 3 km from the center via the road, but 8 km by rail.
 From 1 July 1910 to 31 June 1911, the line transport 40,077 people, of which 152 traveled on second class and the rest in third class.
 The line carried 9305 t of general cargo and 45 t of dispatch goods.
 It had income of NOK 22,531, but operating costs of NOK 32,000.

 In February 1910, the company's board ask the County Governor to apply for the state to take over the line.
 The standing committee agreed that the lien should be nationalized, and initially gave a grant of NOK 17,500 to operate the line for 15 months, in addition to refunding NOK 60,000 to Grimstad Municipality.
 An extraordinary general assembly was held on 30 November 1911 where the company was decided dissolved and the assets transferred to the state.
 This occurred on 22 and 23 January 1912, and from 24 January, the line was integrated with NSB and became subordinate Arendal District.
 After being nationalized, NSB stationed a telegraph operator at Rykene, and increased the number of ties to increase the axle load to NSB's standard of 5.5 t.
 In 1924, the second-class carriages were removed, as too few people were willing to pay the 50% premium.
 In 1927, Cmb 13 diesel multiple units were taken into use, this increasing the number of halts.
-The stations Roresand, Spedalen and Lia were unmanned in 1928.
+The stations Roresand, Spedalen and Lia were unstaffed in 1928.